 I have conducted comparative research on the politics of development and authored influential pieces of academic and policy research.
 I synthesized findings and lessons from my experiences in the book Why We Lie About Aid: Development and the Messy Politics of Change (Zed Books, 2018).

-Some of the organizations I have worked with: DFID/FCDO, MFAT, World Bank, University of Manchester, ODI, ASI, Palladium, International Budget Partnership, British Council, Transparency International.
+Some of the organizations I have worked with: DFID/FCDO, MFAT, World Bank, University of Manchester, ODI, ASI, Palladium, DT Global, International Budget Partnership, British Council, Transparency International.

-Countries I have worked in: Ghana, Honduras, Kenya, Liberia, New Zealand, Nigeria, Sierra Leone, Spain, Uganda, UK, US.
+Countries I have worked in: Bulgaria, Ghana, Honduras, Kenya, Liberia, New Zealand, Panama, Nigeria, Sierra Leone, Spain, Uganda, UK, US.